carlosdavila91/automata/README.md

 * `screenshot`: produces a screenshot
 * `getpixel`: get an RGB tuple for the color of a pixel at specific coordinates

-## Automatically fill out the form to obtain an appointment for obtaining the NIE in Spain for EU citizens
+## Automatically fill out an online form

 Filling forms could get tedious some times.
-In this case, when someone relative to me tryed to get an appointment for obtaining the NIE document in Spain had to fill the form again and again.

-It turns out that you can only achieve the appointment by filling in the form at 8 a.m. every Monday before all the appointments run out, and repeating the process could bring you to get it, as several forum webs suggest.

-This is how I get to develop this tool to ease this repetitive task.
-It is implemented for a EU citizen that wants to get his/her NIE document, although it could serve in other cases by modifying some parameters.
+This tool is aimed to ease this repetitive task.
+As a use case, it is implemented to get an appointment for a EU citizen that wants to get his/her NIE document, although it could serve in other cases by modifying some parameters.

 ### Requirements